CryptoBrokersGlobal/Network-Glossary/Alias.md

-Alias: a short, easy to remember, name for an address.
+*Alias*: a short, easy to remember, name for an address.
 Each alias is a unique on the blockchain.

     One address can have multiple aliases.